Vilnius Food Guide: 7 Locations You’ll Love!

 Alchemikas: Booze & Co.

-I ended up at Alchemikas with a few nice acquaintances – although it almost didn’t happen.
-The extensive menu of this classic cocktail bar for cozy evenings literally fills an entire book and I had a hard time deciding between all the delicious-sounding cocktails.
-The good news: somehow everything sounded very, very good and I was more than happy with my choice in the end!
+At Alchemikas I got lost with a few nice acquaintances – although it almost didn’t happen.
+The extensive menu of this classic cocktail bar for cozy evenings literally fills an entire book, and I had a hard time deciding between all the delicious, tinkling cocktails.
+The good news was that somehow everything sounded very, very good and I was more than happy with my choice in the end!

 Amandus: Fine dining in Vilnius

-It’s unusual in itself that a Michelin-starred restaurant like Amandus is located in the middle of the alternative artists’ district of Uzurpis – but after an evening there, you’ll never cease to be amazed.
-At the latest when head chef Deivydas Praspaliauskas flambéed my already appetizing-looking duck breast to ultimate perfection in front of me at the table, I was convinced: an evening at Amandus is my absolute Vilnius tip for anyone who has just a little bit of a thing for good food.
+In itself, it’s unusual that a Michelin-starred restaurant like Amandus is located in the middle of the alternative artists’ district of Uzurpis – but after an evening there, you won’t be able to stop marveling anyway.
+When chef Deivydas Praspaliauskas flambéed my already appetizing-looking duck breast to ultimate perfection right in front of me at the table, I was convinced: an evening at Amandus is my absolute Vilnius tip for anyone with a taste for good food.
 And yes, it really is affordable!